 I’ve read the reviews by complementarians in my so-called circles that, while having sympathy for Tucker’s story of abuse, say they cannot give their recommendation of the book, even turning their reviews into corresponding arguments of why Tucker’s egalitarianism is wrong.
 And that is why this is a different kind of book review.
 I would like to engage with the complementarian reviews of this book with my own response.
 I am bothered by how these reviews from within my own circles have not really listened, have not really learned, and have not really engaged with Ruth Tucker.

 Sure, Tucker does write an argument against complementarianism in her book, and one form of engagement is to respond to that.
-So I’m not bothered if complementarians want to critique her theological position.
-I am not an egalitarian.
-I disagree with Tucker on several points in the book.
-But I was still challenged and sharpened by it.
-Rather than writing a review saying that I do not recommend Tucker’s book, I want to urge people to read it—especially pastors.
+But it is revealing that the response is to want to defend complementarianism and to advise people not to read from someone who was abused in its system.
+I want to go on record as someone in a complementarian denomination that I am challenged and sharpened by Tucker’s book.
+While complementarians are writing reviews saying that they do not recommend Tucker’s book, I want to urge people to read it—especially pastors.
 I gained more insight into why women stay in abusive relationships for so long.
 I learned more about red flags that may indicate an abusive relationship.
 And I was enlightened by the cold reality of how pointless couples counseling is when one of the spouses is abusive.
-After reading this book, I am even more convinced that complementarianism and egalitarianism is not as simple as the definitions provided for us.
+After reading this book, I am even more convinced that complementarianism and egalitarianism are not as simple as the definitions provided for us.
 I closed Black and White Bible, Black and Blue Wife challenged to learn more.
 Particularly at the end of the book, Tucker poses some tough questions for complementarians.